Tips for Reducing Your Wait Time

 Proof of Insurance Required

 Proof of Florida insurance (binder, policy or card) from a certified Florida agent or Florida broker is required to purchase and renew a license plate in Florida.
-The vehicle owner must present to the Tax Collector documentation of Personal Injury Protection (PIP) in the amount of at least $10,000 and Protection Damage Liability (PDL) insurance in the amount of $10,000.
+The vehicle owner must present to the Tax Collector documentation of Property Injury Protection (PIP) in the amount of at least $10,000 and Protection Damage Liability (PDL) insurance in the amount of $10,000.
 Motorcycles, mobile homes and trailers are exempt from the insurance requirement.

 Florida residents, on military assignment outside of Florida, are not required to submit proof of Florida insurance coverage.
 This exemption does not apply to vehicles registered solely in the name of a non-military spouse or dependent(s) of the military member.
-The military member must provide the following:

 Change of Address